TomaszKandula/TokanPages/README.md

 I use `user secrets` with a connection string for local development, pointing to an instance of SQL Express that runs in Docker.
 However, when the test project runs in CI/CD pipeline, it uses a connection string defined in `appsettings.Staging.json` and connects with a remote test database.

 Class `CustomWebApplicationFactory` requires the `Startup` class to configure necessary services.
 Thus test project has its own `TestStartup.cs` that inherits from the main project `Startup.cs`.
+We register only necessary services.

+Note: before integration tests can run, test database must be up.

 ## CQRS